polar-app/polar-app/content/docs/ank-sync-for-spaced-repetition.md

 - All flashcards are always sync'd each time.
 This is probably going to be slower for larger decks but we plan to implement differential sync in the future.

-# Roadmap

-We plan on eventually supporting the following features when creating flashcards:

-- Preserving the original context URL so that you can link into polar and have it open the document direction

-- Storing additional fields in Anki including the name of the document, original text content of the highlight, possibly images of the highlight that the flashcard is bound to.